wp-plugins/woocommerce-multilingual/readme.txt

 == Changelog ==

+= 3.6.5 =
+* Enabled the WooCommerce Bookings compatibility support
+* Bug fix: Fixed a bug that caused a wrong price to be displayed when adding a product in the cart from two different languages
+* Bug fix: After a product translation was edited in the standard product editor, the WooCommerce custom attribute translations were lost
+* Bug fix: The product variations failed to sync when the term_id was different than the term_taxonomy_id for the terms used to create the variations
+* Bug fix: Some product translations were showing non existing discounted prices
+* Fixed a couple of compatibility issues with WooCommerce Product Bundles (e.g. with using the Flatsome theme)
+* Fixed a small usability issue related to Sensei
+* Bug fix: Stock quantity not synchronized when items were used in orders created in the backend
+* Bug fix: Payment gateways strings were not registered for string translation
+* Bug fix: Global Attributes were not translated in the WooCommerce Mail
+* Bug fix: In some cases the WooCommerce endpoints were not translated correctly
+* Bug fix: An extra 'a' tag was added to products in the mini-cart
+* Bug fix: A 404 error was returned on the translated product category archive page
+* Bug fix: Some shipping methods were displayed incorrectly on the cart page when using Table Rate Shipping
+* Bug fix: In some cases prices showing the Paypal order summary included decimals even if the prices were supposed to be rounded to integers
+* Bug fix: When adding different variations of a product, a single variation was added more times
+* Bug fix: Urls in the secondary languages were not working properly when using the deafault translations (from teh mo files) instead of translating tehm with string translation
+* Bug fix: In some cases some email notification strings were not registered
+* Fixed a compatibility problem with Dynamic Pricing: in a specific context, based on a price rule, the end price was multiplied by a factor with each page reload

 = 3.6.4 =
 * Bug fix: Parse error: syntax error, unexpected T_PAAMAYIM_NEKUDOTAYIM (introduced in 3.6.1)
 * Bug fix: In some conditions it was not possible to load product pages in other languages than the default.